nataliering/Resolving-the-complex-Bordetella-pertussis-genome-using-barcoded-nanopore-sequencing/README.md

 |June 2017|R9.4|1D Low input genomic DNA by PCR barcoding (SQK-LWB001)| UK36, UK38, UK39, UK48, UK76|MinKNOW v.Jun17|
 |June 2017|R9.4|1D Native barcoding genomic DNA (EXP-NBD103 and SQK-LSK108) (half of each sample underwent end-repair)| UK36, UK38, UK39, UK48, UK76|MinKNOW v.Jun17|

+The graph below shows the progress in yield per flow cell between 2015 and 2017, with a large increase in yield corresponding to the switch from R7 to R9 flow cell chemistry in early 2017.
+The yields we produced using the library prep kits which involved PCR (low input) were more variable than those which did not.

 ![alt text](https://github.com/nataliering/Resolving-the-complex-Bordetella-pertussis-genome-using-barcoded-nanopore-sequencing/blob/master/Github_fig1.png)